Our Attention Has Been Attracted to Cameco Corporation (NYSE:CCJ)

 Cameco Corporation (NYSE: CCJ) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Price (T.Rowe) Associates Inc holding total of 14.55 million shares that make 3.36% of the company’s total number of shares and are currently priced at 305.76 million.
+Dec 30, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 14.95 million shares that make 3.46% of the company’s total number of shares and are currently priced at 439.39 million.

-The securities firm Mirae Asset Global Investments Co., Ltd. holds 14.32 million shares of CCJ, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 3.31%, and the holding percentage of shares is valued at 300.96 million.
+The securities firm FMR, LLC holds 14.78 million shares of CCJ, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 3.42%, and the holding percentage of shares is valued at 434.41 million.

 An overview of Cameco Corporation’s technicals